WasmEdge/WasmEdge/README.md

 After the build is finished, you can find there are several ssvm related tools:

 1. `ssvm` is for general wasm runtime.
 Interpreter mode.
-2. `ssvm-evmc` is an Ewasm runtime which is compatible with EVMC.
 3. `ssvm-qitc` is for AI application, supporting ONNC runtime for AI model in ONNX format.
 4. `ssvm-aot` is for general wasm runtime.
 AOT compilation mode.